COAST-Lab/Open-Water-Level/Readme.md

 In order to calculate the gain and offset correction factors for a linear correction such as the one we described here, we would want to collect as many sensor measurements as possible over the sensor's full range (in this case, 6&endash;254 inches) as well as make measurements of the "true" value at each of the sensor measurement points.
 We would then make a plot where sensor value would go on the x-axis and the "true" value would go on the y-axis.
 We would then use linear regression to calculate the slope (gain) and intercept (offset) of the line and we would apply those values to all future sensor measurements.
 Note that we put "true" inside quotes because it is extraordinarily difficult to know exactly what the true value is.
 How will you go about making estimates of the true values against which to compare your sensor measurements?
 A tape measure?
 A ruler?
 A string with distance markings on it?
 Another electronic distance sensor?
 How do you know that those measurements are accurate?
 Who calibrated those instruments and how did they do it???

 It is also important to recognize that this simple linear calibration technique does not work for all sensors.
 Sometimes a more appropriate correction equation could use a quadratic equation or an exponential one or perhaps something with an even more bizarre form.
 But we'll assume that we can use a linear recalibration or correction for this project because it seems to make meaningful improvements in sensor performance without adding too much complexity to the procedure.

-\*NB: in reference to the comment at the beginning of this section that "it is never wise to trust that any sensor will work perfectly out of the box," we wish to add that while this is true for research products and that the same principle could be extended to suggest healthy skepticism of anything you may hear or read (always check sources and facts!), most sensors work as well as they need to work for any given application.
-For instance, the thermometer used at your doctor's office may not be perfectly accurate&emdash;perhaps it is only accurate to 0.1 ºC&emdash;but it is likely good enough for its specified use.